-Loday constructions for Tambara functors Birgit Richter joint work with Ayelet Lindenstrauss and Foling Zou Developments in Modern Mathematics, Göttingen, September 2023 Assume that G is a finite group.
-We are interested in gluing 'algebras' to 'points'.
-Assume that G is a finite group.
-We are interested in gluing 'algebras' to 'points'.
-But what are the smallest building blocks?
-Assume that G is a finite group.
-We are interested in gluing 'algebras' to 'points'.
-But what are the smallest building blocks?
-Let X be a finite set with a G-action and let $x \in X$ .
-What is an adequate notion of a commutative monoid in the equivariant context?
-What is an adequate notion of a commutative monoid in the equivariant context?
-Mike Hill and Mike Hopkins developed a concept of G-commutative monoids.
+Loday constructions for Tambara functors Birgit Richter joint work with Ayelet Lindenstrauss and Foling Zou Topology Seminar Bloomington, 6th of March 2024 Assume that G is a finite group.
+We are interested in gluing 'algebras' to 'points', in order to generalize the non-equivariant Loday construction: Assume that G is a finite group.
+We are interested in gluing 'algebras' to 'points', in order to generalize the non-equivariant Loday construction: For A a commutative ring, X a finite simplicial set the Loday construction is $\mathcal{L}X(A)n = \bigotimes{x \in X_n} A$.
+Let X be a finite set with a G-action and let $x \in X$.